sranins/BusinessApplication-ReleaseNotes/articles/index.md

 	</td>
 	<td>
 	<h3>Do the release notes replace the Dynamics 365 roadmap?​</h3>
 	<p>Yes.
 These release notes cover capabilities that are generally available or in preview.
-Features in development or planned for a later timeframe will be covered separately.
+Features in development or planned for a later timeframe, which were previously covered in the roadmap, will be covered separately.
 In July, we'll start letting you know about the exciting line-up of new capabilities coming in the next wave. </p>
 	</td>
 	</tr>
 	</table>